 Information for Student Note Takers

-Students at Reed with documented disabilities can receive a variety of accommodations, which are granted on a case-by-case basis.
-A common accommodation gives the student access to notes taken in class by a fellow student.
-In these cases, Disability Support Services selects a student in the class to attend every class session, take good notes, and digitally scan and upload their notes to a dedicated note-sharing Moodle.
-Note takers receive a stipend at the end of the semester (see the Note Taker Handbook, below, for details).
+Students at Reed who have documented disabilities can receive a variety of academic accommodations to ensure they have equal opportunity to participate in the academic program.
+A common accommodation gives a student access to notes taken in class by a fellow student.
+In these cases, Disability Support Services selects a student in the class to attend class, take notes, and scan and upload their notes to a dedicated note-sharing Moodle.

-More information about the note taker position, including responsibilities and stipend amount, can be found in the Note Taker Handbook.
+For detailed information about note taker responsibilities and stipends, please see our Note Taker Handbook.